CHETAN-INGALE/prometheus-grafana-jenkins-monitoring/README.md

-# Monitoring jankins operation using Promethus and Grafan
+# Monitoring Jenkins operation using Promethus and Grafan

 You will need 2 vm to follow this guide.